 For Adviser use only

-Before 1 July 2017 a person’s employment income had to be less than 10 per cent of their total assessable income, reportable fringe benefits, and reportable employer super contributions to be eligible to make personal deductible contributions.
+Prior to 1 July 2017, an individual’s employment income needed to be less than 10 per cent of their total assessable income, reportable fringe benefits, and reportable employer super contributions, for them to be eligible to make personal deductible contributions.

 This was known as the ‘10% test’ and was in addition to age and work test requirements.
-The 10 per cent test generally limited personal deductible contributions to the self-employed and substantially self-employed.
-From 1 July 2017 the 10% test was removed, allowing many employees the ability to make personal deductible contributions.
+The 10 per cent test generally limited personal deductible contributions to self-employed and substantially self-employed persons.
+Since 1 July 2017, the 10% test has been removed.
+This provides many employees with the ability to make personal deductible contributions.

 The ability to make ‘top-up’ personal deductible contributions allows more flexibility in managing contributions and maximising the concessional cap.

-Although he acts immediately, Sam’s total concessional contributions for the financial year are $26,842, being the sum of his super guarantee of $17,892 paid on his salary and bonus and $8,950 in salary sacrifice contributions.
+Although he acts immediately, Sam’s total concessional contributions for the financial year will now total $29,877, being the sum of his super guarantee of $20,717 paid on his salary and bonus, and $9,160 in salary sacrificed contributions (i.e. 10 months of salary sacrifice).

-Rather than salary sacrificing, he could make a personal deductible contribution up to his remaining concessional cap ($7,108) closer to the end of the financial year.
+Rather than choosing to salary sacrifice, he could instead make a personal deductible contribution up to his remaining concessional cap ($6,783), closer to the end of the financial year, to avoid the above situation.

 Veronica earns $70,000 per annum and is paid fortnightly.
-She decides to see a financial adviser to assist her with building her retirement savings tax-effectively.
-Her adviser recommends that she maximise her unused concessional cap as her cash flow and accumulated personal savings can support her expenses.
+She decides to see a financial adviser to assist her with building her retirement savings in a tax-effective manner.
+Her adviser recommends that she maximise her current financial year’s unused concessional cap as her cash flow and accumulated personal savings can support her personal expenses.

-Her total super guarantee for the year is $6,650 leaving her $18,350 under her concessional cap.
+Her total super guarantee amount received for the year is $7,700, leaving her $19,800 under her concessional cap (assuming she cannot utilise the carry forward concessional provision).
 However, with only four fortnights left in the year, her remaining unearned salary amounts to approximately $10,770.
-Even if she arranges with her employer to salary sacrifice her remaining income she won’t maximise her cap.
-However if she has personal savings available she can top up the remainder with personal deductible contributions.
+Even if she arranges with her employer to salary sacrifice 100% of her income for this period, she won’t take advantage of her contribution cap.
+However, if she has personal savings available, she can fully utilise her contribution cap via personal deductible contributions.

-For many, the removal of the 10% test can pave the way to tax-effectively save for retirement.
-At the very least it creates a level playing field for employees and the self-employed.
+For many, the removal of the 10% test can further assist saving for retirement in a tax effective manner.
+At the very least, it creates equitable contribution opportunities for employees and those who are self-employed.

 FOR ADVISERS USE ONLY